MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-shared-disk-cluster-red-hat-7-troubleshoot.md

 # Troubleshoot Red Hat Enterprise Linux 7.2 shared disk cluster for SQL Server

-It may help troubleshoot the cluster to understand the three daemons work together cluster resources.
+In troubleshooting the cluster it may help to understand how the three daemons work together to manage cluster resources.

 | Daemon | Description
 | ----- | -----